 How do you go about creating a positive and enthusiastic working environment that breeds a culture of high morale and high productivity levels amongst your employees?
-It’s a great question, and one that many top companies are continuously committed to answering – and we are, too!

 As complicated, emotional, thinking human beings, it is simply impossible that we can all be expected to stay in a positive, focused and motivated mind frame 100% of the time.
 There are ups and downs in relationships at work as much as there are with relationships at home – and as individuals we all carry around a lifetime of knocks, triumphs, battle-scars and hard-earned wisdoms that have shaped us into who we are today.
 This especially applies project management and human resources team - and this post will give you a few tried-and-tested recipes from the Netguru field.